tkvangorder/eureka-angular-ui/README.md

 ## Development server
-Run `ng serve` for a dev server.
+Run `ng serve -proxy-config proxy-config.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Note: The `proxy-config.json` will proxy all calls to /eureka/app/* to an external eureka server.
+See this file to change which Eureka server you are using during development.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.